 It is difficult to ignore someone when they are incredibly close to you.
 While adults prefer 2.5 – 4 feet of personal space proximity to close friends and family.
 Kids have much lower proxemics (aka personal space) and can benefit from parents and other trusted adults speaking relatively close in proximity (1-2 feet).

-Teaching kids to listen starts with listening as a parent.
+Teaching great listening skills starts with listening as a parent.
 When your child speaks to you and says things like…

 “Mom, I didn’t do it.”